An extension of the Moran process using type-specific connection graphs: Abstract

 \section{Abstract}

-The Moran process, as studied by Lieberman, Hauert and Nowak \cite{L05}, is a stochastic process modeling the spread of genetic mutations in populations.
-In this process, agents of a two-type population (i.e. mutants and residents) are associated with the vertices of a graph.
-Initially, only one vertex chosen uniformly at random (u.a.r.) is a mutant, with fitness $r > 0$, while all other individuals are residents, with fitness $1$.
-In every step, an individual is chosen with probability proportional to its fitness, and its state (mutant or resident) is passed on to a neighbor which is chosen u.a.r.
-In this paper, we introduce and study for the first time a generalization of the model of \cite{L05} by assuming that different types of individuals perceive the population through different graphs defined on the same vertex set, namely $G_R = (V, E_R)$ for residents and $G_M = (V, E_M)$ for mutants.
-In this model, we study the fixation probability, namely the probability that eventually only mutants remain in the population, for various pairs of graphs.
+In the Moran process, as studied by Lieberman, Hauert and Nowak \cite{L05}, agents of a two-type population (i.e. mutants and residents) are associated with the nodes of a graph.
+Initially, there is only one mutant in the population, occupying a node chosen uniformly at random, while all other individuals are residents.
+The reproductive power of each type is measured by its relative fitness: mutants have fitness $r > 0$, while residents have fitness $1$.
+In every step, an individual is chosen with probability proportional to its fitness, and its type (mutant or resident) is passed on to a neighbor which is chosen uniformly at random.
+It has been suggested that this stochastic process can model the spread of genetic mutations in populations.
+This work concerns a generalization of the model of Lieberman et al. \cite{L05}, which we introduced in \cite{MNRS18}.
+In particular, we assume that different types of individuals perceive the population through different graphs defined on the same vertex set, namely the resident graph and the mutant graph.
+We study structural and algorithmic aspects related to the fixation probability, which is the probability that eventually only mutants remain in the population.

-In particular, in the first part of the paper, we examine how known results from the original single-graph model of \cite{L05} can be transferred to our 2-graph model.
-In that direction, by using a Markov chain abstraction, we provide a generalization of the Isothermal Theorem of \cite{L05}, that gives sufficient conditions for a pair of graphs to have fixation probability equal to the fixation probability of a pair of cliques; this corresponds to the absorption probability of a birth-death process with forward bias $r$.
+In the first part of this work, we show how we can transfer known results from the original single-graph model of \cite{L05} to our two-graphs model.
+In that direction, we provide a generalization of the Isothermal Theorem of \cite{L05}, thus providing sufficient conditions for a pair of graphs to have fixation probability equal to that of a pair of cliques; this corresponds to the absorption probability of a birth-death process with forward bias $r$.

-In the second part of the paper, we give a 2-player strategic game view of the process where player payoffs correspond to fixation and/or extinction probabilities.
-In this setting, we attempt to identify best responses for each player.
-We give evidence that the clique is the most beneficial graph for both players, by proving bounds on the fixation probability when one of the two graphs is complete and the other graph belongs to various natural graph classes.
+In the second part, we give a 2-player strategic game view where each player corresponds to a different type and we associate fixation and/or extinction probabilities with player payoffs.
+In particular, pure strategies in this game are graphs and we give evidence that the clique is the most beneficial for both players, by proving bounds on the fixation probability when one of the two graphs is complete and the other graph belongs to various natural graph classes.